jacobobryant/biff/docs/02-reference/01-architecture.md

 Each component is a function which takes the system map as a parameter and returns a modified version.
-After the system map is passed through all the components, the system will be running and your plugin code will be called as appropriate.
+After the system map is passed through all the components, the system will be running and your module code will be called as appropriate.

-For example, any routes you define in your plugins will be compiled into a handler function, and this handler will be passed to the `use-jetty` component.
+For example, any routes you define in your modules will be compiled into a handler function, and this handler will be passed to the `use-jetty` component.
 This component starts the Jetty web server and passes requests to your handler.